Ashoklathwal/Code-for-Interview/README.md

     * Print Bottom view of Binary tree [**Explanation**](http://algorithms.tutorialhorizon.com/print-the-bottom-view-of-the-binary-tree/)
    * Create mirror image of BT
 * Check one BT is subset of another BT or not
+* Find Minimum Depth of a Binary Tree
+* Maximum Path Sum in a Binary Tree
+* Check if a given array can represent Preorder Traversal of Binary Search Tree
+* Check whether a binary tree is a full binary tree or not
+* Remove nodes on root to leaf paths of length < K
+* Reverse alternate levels of a perfect binary tree

 ### Graphs

 * Algorithms on Graphs.
 Comprises of the following algorithms: